-Self care is a far too often overlooked aspect of Year 12, and highschool in general, and it’s undoubtedly the most important thing to focus on.
-This blog will aim to give you some good tips and tricks for taking care of yourself, as well as hopefully emphasising just how important it is.
+Self-care is a far too often overlooked aspect of Year 12, and high school in general, and it’s undoubtedly the most important thing to focus on.
+This blog will aim to give you some good tips and tricks for taking care of yourself, as well as hopefully emphasise just how important it is.

 What is Self Care?

 Let's start right back at the beginning, health is defined as “a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity” – self care in a nutshell is taking active steps to promote your health, weather that is mental, physical or social, with each being as important as each other.
 I like to think of it in terms of the classic quote, You can't pour from an empty bucket.
 Self care is where you take some time for yourself, spend time enjoying your hobbies or with your family (we’ll talk about good examples & tips soon) to fill your bucket back up.
 No one can, or is expected to, be productive every minute of every day during school.
 You don’t have to always fill your time with things that are “productive” , whether that's study, work, sport, music, helping out around the house, or anything else that's seen as high yield.
 In fact there comes a point where it’s too much, and you begin to be counter-productive.
 The idea of self care is that we want to avoid reaching this point, we want to be thriving and taking something positive out of everything, rather than just surviving and going through the motions or struggling and feeling like you’re drowning in the stress and pressure of life.

 Self care looks like different things for different people, but at its core, it's about taking active steps to dedicate time to doing things that make you feel good about yourself.
 There are a few things that are good for everyone, and then things that will be personal based on your own interests and hobbies.